Bylaws of the

 Section 1.
 Definition

 A branch is a subgroup of the RRVC consisting of at least five full members in good standing with national DSA.
 Branches may be defined by geography, work site, constituency (e.g., labor, minority, feminist), or area of political work (e.g., peace action, environmental movement).
-A designee, selected by the branch, will hold membership on the RRVC Governance Committee.
+A branch must report activities to the RRVC Governance Committee.

 Section 2.
 Youth Sections